 How much salt is in breakfast cereal?

-Breakfast cereals contribute only minor amount of the salt we eat.
-In fact recent data26,27 shows breakfast cereals only contribute about 2% of Australians total sodium intake.
+Breakfast cereals contribute only a minor amount of the salt we eat.
+In fact recent data2,36,27 shows breakfast cereals contribute at most, about 2% of Australians total sodium intake.

 If you have a medically prescribed low sodium diet, we recommend seeking specialist advice on low sodium breakfast cereals from an Accredited Practising Dietitian.